jovotech/learn-jovo/tutorials/alexa-login-with-amazon-email/README.md

-# [Tutorial] Login with Amazon: How to get your Alexa Skill User's Email
+# Login with Amazon: How to get your Alexa Skill User's Email

 This time we will show you how to use Alexa **Login with Amazon** account linking to get the email address as well as the name of your Alexa Skill's user the most convenient way.